-- One would be: I thought the point of this unit (Romans 2) was to show that the Jews are under sin and in need of the Gospel of justification by faith (Romans 3:9).
+I thought the point of this unit (Romans 2) was to show that the Jews are under sin and in need of the gospel of justification by faith (Romans 3:9).
 Why does Paul make a point about Gentiles becoming Jews?
 It seems out of place.
-How does this fit into his over-all purpose to show that all are under sin?
+How does this fit into his overall purpose to show that all are under sin?

-2. Another question you may ask would be: How does the promise that Gentiles will be regarded as true Jews, if we keep the requirements of the Law, fit together with the promise that we are justified not by works of the Law but by faith (Romans 3:28)?
+How does the promise that Gentiles will be regarded as true Jews, if we keep the requirements of the law, fit together with the promise that we are justified not by works of the law but by faith (Romans 3:28)?
 Does this promise in Romans 2:26 really come true for anybody?
 Or is it hypothetical?
-Is this really Christian experience — to fulfil the requirements of the Law and so be counted as a true Jew?
+Is this really Christian experience — to fulfill the requirements of the law and so be counted as a true Jew?

-Now that is the way I want to built this message — by answering those three questions, one at a time.
+Now that is the way I want to build this message — by answering those three questions, one at a time.

 Questions — Possible Objections

-1. First of all, If the point of Romans 2 is to show that the Jews are under sin and in need of the Gospel (Romans 3:9), why does Paul make a point in verse 26 about Gentiles becoming Jews?
+First of all, if the point of Romans 2 is to show that the Jews are under sin and in need of the gospel (Romans 3:9), why does Paul make a point in verse 26 about Gentiles becoming Jews?
 It seems out of place.
-How does this fit into his over-all purpose to show that all are under sin?
+How does this fit into his overall purpose to show that all are under sin?

 Now the connection with verse 26.
-Paul draws out a lesson for the Gentiles: “So (= therefore) if the uncircumcised man keeps the requirements of the Law, will not his uncircumcision be regarded as circumcision?”
-In other words, if your failure to fulfil the Law means that your circumcision is of no value (verse 25), then it follows that the crucial thing is not externals like circumcision, but a true grasp of what the Law was really teaching about the heart and about faith and about the obedience that comes from faith (see last week’s message).
-And if that is what really matters, then Gentiles — the uncircumcised — who grasp the real meaning of the Law and have their hearts changed by the Spirit and live out the obedience of faith (see 1:5; 16:26), they will, in reality, be the true Jews.
+Paul draws out a lesson for the Gentiles: “So [= therefore] if the uncircumcised man keeps the requirements of the law, will not his uncircumcision be regarded as circumcision?”
+In other words, if your failure to fulfill the law means that your circumcision is of no value (verse 25), then it follows that the crucial thing is not externals like circumcision, but a true grasp of what the law was really teaching about the heart and about faith and about the obedience that comes from faith (see last week’s message).
+And if that is what really matters, then Gentiles — the uncircumcised — who grasp the real meaning of the law and have their hearts changed by the Spirit and live out the obedience of faith (see Romans 1:5; 16:26), they will, in reality, be the true Jews.

 Gentile Conversions Leading to Jewish Conversions